Safer Browsing

 Your Choice of Browser Matters

-It may be more convenient to choose your operating system's default browser, but that choice can affect your privacy, productivity and more.
+It may be more convenient to choose the browser that came with your operating system, but that choice can affect your privacy, productivity and more.

 Browsers offer varying levels of privacy and security, as well as unique, helpful features beyond merely displaying websites.